Skip to primary navigation Skip to content Skip to footer

 What is a softshell jacket?
 The term has been around for a while now, and refers to those jackets that are not specifically ‘hardshell’, that is to say waterproof jackets that keep out the weather and may or may not have a degree of breathability.
 The word ‘softshell’ covers a wide range of jacket types…

-Featured Hike – Slieve Donard, Slieve Commedagh and the Mourne Wall.
+Featured Hike – Slieve Donard and the Mourne Mountains.

 Slieve Donard at 850 metres is the highest peak in Northern Ireland and one of the ‘4-Peaks’ (the highest points in each of Irelands four provinces).
 It’s a very popular mountain and is most often climbed from Newcastle via the Glen River path.
 This is the shortest and quickest ascent of the mountain and is…